‘This Is Us’ Cast Reacts To Season 3 Storylines

 The emotional roller coaster of a show has fans weeping and completely hooked on the show.

-According to The Hollywood Reporter, Metz, Milo Ventimiglia, who plays Jack, Mandy Moore, who plays Rebecca, Sterling K. Brown and Justin Hartley, who plays Kevin, all renegotiated their contracts with the network and got significant pay raises for the show’s third season.
+According to the Hollywood Reporter, Metz; Milo Ventimiglia, who plays Jack; Mandy Moore, who plays Rebecca; Sterling K. Brown; and Justin Hartley, who plays Kevin, all renegotiated their contracts with the network and got significant pay raises for the show’s third season.

-The raise see the star’s pay shoot up to $250,000 per episode, including their signing bonuses, according to THR‘s.
+The raise sees the star’s pay shoot up to $250,000 per episode, including their signing bonuses, according to THR‘s report.
 The stars will reportedly now earn $4.5 million per season.